SeldonIO/seldon-core/doc/source/reference/upgrading.md

 ## Request Logger

-The Python request logger component example has been depricated and removed as part of [#4013](https://github.com/SeldonIO/seldon-core/issues/4013).
+The Python request logger component example has been deprecated and removed as part of [#4013](https://github.com/SeldonIO/seldon-core/issues/4013).

 ## Upgrading to 1.13